NucleusEngineering/hack-your-pipe/README.md

 Once events arrived in your central event-hub, you need to decide on how to process and move them to BigQuery.

-### We cover three unique use cases for data processing and moving:

 ![Efficient GCP Data Pipelines Architecture Overview](rsc/efficient_pipelines.png)

-#### I. Lean ELT pipelines with raw data in BigQuery
+### I. Lean ELT pipelines with raw data in BigQuery

 Thinking about a scenario in which we aim to build the cheapest lowest maintenance data pipeline.
 Our only requirement might be to transport the raw data into BigQuery.